 - Feedback noting the importance of safety and security elements included in the current design and request for additional CCTV within Mangrove Jack Park.

-All feedback received during the consultation period is being considered.
-Further studies are being undertaken including traffic management, hydrology assessment, noise and environment to further refine and finalise the design in preparation for construction.
+Early investigations are continuing across all three sites including traffic, hydrology, noise and environment assessments to further refine and finalise the design in preparation for construction.

 To stay up to date with the project and to receive notifications, we encourage you to subscribe.